 Bar-crawl around these neighbourhoods, starting perhaps on Plateia Agia Irini.
-But it's also entirely possible to spend a whole evening in a multi-use space like Six d.o.g.s.
+But it's also entirely possible to spend a whole evening in a multiuse space such as Six d.o.g.s.
 If you need some snacks to keep going, you'll find plenty of options, both savoury and sweet, on Athinaidos.

 - Monastiraki & Psyrri